Bricktech2000/Notes/notes/rust.md

 _ownership and borrowing_

-- data can have either one mutable reference or multiple immutable references
+- data can have either one mutable reference or any number of immutable references
+- the lifetime of a reference may not exceed the lifetime of the owner

 > _in fixing memory safety, the Rust team accidentally fixed everything_ &mdash; <https://youtu.be/Q3AhzHq8ogs?t=113>